zwilsoncc/docs/pages/docs/examples/static.md

 This is a very good idea when working with people across the whole globe and having them try out your project for you.
 But if you only want to open it on your personal device, there is a specialized solution: [serve](https://github.com/zeit/serve).

 Want to see what it does exactly?
 Easy!
-Simply start with installing it:
+Simply start by installing it:

 <TerminalInput>npm install -g serve</TerminalInput>

-Afterwards, move into the directory containing your static site:
+Afterward, move into the directory containing your static site:

 <TerminalInput>cd static-site</TerminalInput>